ghc/ghc/docs/users_guide/profiling.rst

 during profiling only when they are reachable from at least one of the specified roots.

 ..
-NOTE:: The number of roots is currently limited to 20 to keep the implementation simple.
-If you have a compelling use-case that requires more roots do feel free to open an issue on the GHC bug tracker about this.
+NOTE:: The number of roots is limited to the number of bits in a Word on
+          the current platform, minus one.
+So 31 on 32-bit- and 63 on 64-bit platforms.

 Restricting heap profiles by roots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^